 Dewey Beach

-Another Delaware hotspot, most folks head to Dewey to party along the one-mile-long town that’s only two blocks wide.
+Another hotspot, most folks head to Dewey to party along the one-mile-long town that’s only two blocks wide.
 Dewey’s bars and restaurants tend to stay open pretty late into the night, making it ideal for a thriving nightlife scene.

 Island Beach State Park